metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 **Audit result**
 1. Packets are received just fine but small portion is dropped.
 - additional investigation needed to figure out why.

+## Case 7: IPv6 loopback rule
+1. IPv6 loopback packets dropped despite allow rule, Especially dropped during boot time.
+2. unable to define loopback rule for IPv6
+3. Defining a rule that would say allow all from ::1 or allow all to ::1 is not possible, firefall will tell you ::1 (loopback address) is not valid or unspecified address.

+**Case 7: Troubleshoot**
+- Define a rule that allows all possible traffic, but specify interface alias (applicable to powershell only) for loopback to limit such traffic to loopback interface only
+- Why firewall allows 127.0.0.1 but not ::1 is hard to tell, both are valid loopback addresses, need to look for more information on MSDN

+**Case 7: Audit result**
+- Making IPv6 loopback rule will not work, probably because both IPv4 and IPv6 loopback interfaces have exactly the same alias.
+- Solution is to set interface to "Any" for ICMPv6 and IPv6 multicast rules, that will work across restarts, however shuting down system and turning back on will reproduce the problem regardless of rules.
+- Another possible cause could be that some other hidden interface is generating this traffic.
+- Additional investigation need by allowing all packets explicitly.